evkx/evkx.github.io/content/models/porsche/taycan/Taycan_GTS/_index.md

 With the optional Performance Battery Plus battery, you get other performance numbers.
 With overboost, the Porsche Taycan GTS has a maximum power of 440KW (598hp).
 Without overboost, it is 320KW (435hp).
 The torque is 850nm with overboost and  without overboost.
 The 0-100km/h sprint (0-62mph) takes 3,7 seconds.
-The top speed is 250 km/h.
+The top speed is 250 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging